sygmaprotocol/sygma-docs/docs/02-sygma-protocol/02-Tailored-Security/02-MPC/02-mpc.md

 ---

 :::info
-The following details the base relayer node implementation using multi-party computation.
+The following details Sygma's multi-party computation (MPC) verification system.
 :::

 **Secure multi-party computation (MPC)** represents a powerful next step in digital asset security because it eliminates the risk of a single point of compromise.